NORTH PALM BEACH LIFE

 Flower arranging, ikebana, is a traditional Japanese art form spanning centuries.
 Ikebana has various different schools of study, each with unique philosophies and aesthetics.
 Dating back to the 15th century, the Ikenobo School is the oldest and most traditional.
 Students in this course learn the basic principles and style of Ikenobo, creating fresh flower arrangements each week to take home and enjoy.

-Ikebana Flower Arrangement: Sogetsu School (Class)
+Ikebana Flower Arrangement: Sogetsu School

-Intermediate – 1:30pm – 3:30pm*
+Time: Beginners - 10:30am –12:30pm; Intermediate - 1:30pm – 3:30pm*

 *Intermediate courses are for students with prior experience.